-Benefits and harms of screening for and treatment of asymptomatic bacteriuria in pregnancy
+Benefits and harms of screening for and treatment of asymptomatic bacteriuria in pregnancy A systematic review

 Background: Most European and North American clinical practice guidelines recommend screening for asymptomatic bacteriuria (ASB) as a routine pregnancy test.
 Antibiotic treatment of ASB in pregnant women is supposed to reduce maternal upper urinary tract infections (upper UTIs) and preterm labour.
 However, most studies supporting the treatment of ASB were conducted in the 1950s to 1980s.
 Because of subsequent changes in treatment options for ASB and UTI, the applicability of findings from these studies has come into question.
 Our systematic review had three objectives: firstly, to assess the patient-relevant benefits and harms of screening for ASB versus no screening; secondly, to compare the benefits and harms of different screening strategies; and thirdly, in case no reliable evidence on the overarching screening question was identified, to determine the benefits and harms of treatment of ASB.